 Line 11-Contributions Made by Cash or Check.
-The federal Taxpayer Certainty and Disaster Tax Relief Act extended the 100% cash contribution limit to charitable organizations listed in Internal Revenue Code 170(b)(1)(A) to the extent that the deduction does not exceed the taxpayer's Federal Adjusted Gross Income.
-The amount on this line may not exceed the taxpayer's Montana Adjusted Gross Income.
+The deduction of cash contributions to charitable organizations listed in IRC 170(b)(1)(A) is limited to a percentage of your Montana Adjusted Gross Income.

 Line 12-Contributions Made Other Than by Cash or Check.
 Enter your non-cash contributions on this line.
 Non-cash contributions are subject to the federal substantiation requirements.
 (See IRS Pub.
 526 and 561 for details.)